DqwertyC/AdventOfCodeTemplate/README.md

 Tests can be run with `dotnet run --y YYYY --d DD --l LANG`.
 Omitting the day argument will attempt to run all tests for the given year.
 The results will be displayed for each part, along with the milliseconds after starting the test that each part of the solution was reported.

 If an argument is missing, the program will check the `config.json` file to see if a default has been set.
 This can be useful if you want to use the vscode debugger.

+## Python users
+To be able to run Python solutions, you'll need to update the path to your python library in `config.json`.
+On Windows, this is typically found under `C:\\PythonXX\\pythonXX.dll`.